+Receiving Homes were a type of 'care' in Tasmania.
 Receiving Homes accommodated new wards of the state or children on remand from the courts until the Department found a more permanent placement for them.
 They also took in children requiring temporary accommodation and in transit between Homes.
 In about 1981, family group Homes replaced Receiving Homes.

 Receiving Homes took in children requiring temporary accommodation under the Domestic Service Assistance Act.
 In the 1960s, because children with intellectual disabilities were difficult to place, one receiving home specialised in accommodating them.